 The potential health risks that are known to be associated with exposure to heavy metals in foods have attracted the concern of researchers in recent times.
-Literature reports clearly pointed out that heavy metals are dangerous due to their non-biodegradability property and long biological half lives, hence their ability to bio-accumulate within living tissues (Jarup, 2003; Sathawara et al., 2004; Banerjee et al., 2011).
-According to Demirezen & Uruc (2006), consumption of foods contaminated with heavy metals pose a serious health threat to the consumers due to their toxicity effects, bioaccumulation and biomagnifications in food chains.
-Although it may be difficult to prevent the contamination of the atmospheric air around
+Literature reports clearly pointed out that heavy metals are dangerous due to their non-biodegradability property and long biological half lives, hence their ability to bio-accumulate within living tissues[13,30].
+According to [31], consumption of foods contaminated with heavy metals pose a serious health threat to the consumers due to their toxicity effects, bioaccumulation and biomagnifications in food chains.
+Although it may be difficult to prevent the contamination of the atmospheric air around industrialized areas with heavy metals, it is important that strict measures of controlling the exposure of food items to these contaminated environments should be devised and adopted.
+Among these measures may include prevention of exposure and sale of ready-to-eat foods in such open contaminated environments as petrol refueling stations.
+With this, the prevalence of food contamination with heavy metals will be reduced, and the rate of consumption of heavy metals contaminated foods will also be reduced.

+Conclusion

-- 249 industrialized areas with heavy metals, it is important that strict measures of controlling the - exposure of food items to these contaminated environments should be devised and adopted. - Among these measures may include prevention of exposure and sale of ready-to-eat foods in - such open contaminated environments as petrol refueling stations.
-With this, the prevalence of - 253 food contamination with heavy metals will be reduced, and the rate of consumption of heavy - metals contaminated foods will also be reduced. - 255 Conclusion - 256 From this study, it may be concluded that exposure of ready-to-eat foods at the filling station's - atmospheric conditions may cause heavy metal contamination to the foods, particularly Pb, Cd - and Cr.
-It is therefore advisable to protect the ready-to-eat foods sold within and around the - 259 filling stations from direct exposure to the atmospheric conditions of the filling stations.
+From this study, it may be concluded that exposure of ready-to-eat foods at the filling station's atmospheric conditions may cause heavy metal contamination to the foods, particularly Pb, Cd and Cr.
+It is therefore advisable to protect the ready-to-eat foods sold within and around the filling stations from direct exposure to the atmospheric conditions of the filling stations.
+Which could cause food poisoning and cancer and disrupt normal metabolic functions.